-Working from home seems like heaven.
-The commute is minimal, there are no arguments about whose turn it is to make the tea round and you can even work in your pyjamas.
+Working from home seems like heaven – the commute is non-existent, there are no arguments about whose turn it is to make the tea round, and you can even work in your pyjamas.

 01. Make your own space

 The most important element for any creative work is to find a dedicated work space.
-If sharing with a partner or housemates, especially if kids are at home too, putting a laptop on the kitchen table and thinking that is an office is not going to work for you or the people you live with as it is their home as well.
+If you're sharing with a partner or housemates (and especially if kids are at home too), putting a laptop on the kitchen table and thinking that is an office is not going to work – for you, or the people you live with.
+It's their home as well.

-In my case I am lucky to have an old shed with power (but no heating) which I work in during the day, and when I need to work at nights I have desk setup away from the main living space.
+In my case I am lucky to have an old shed with power (but no heating) that I work in during the day, and when I need to work at nights I have a desk set up away from the main living space.
 This enables me to work and not get in the way of my wife when she wants to relax.
-So try and find a space in the house, which is not a bedroom, that can be dedicated to work.
+So try to find a space in the house – which is not a bedroom – that can be dedicated to work.

 02. Give your clients access(opens in new tab)

 I keep my work files on Dropbox grouped by client.
-I then share them with my clients so that they can have immediate access to my work files if they need.
+I then share them with my clients so that they can have immediate access to my work files if they need to.

 This system has worked with clients from Soho to San Diego, and helps dispel any worry a client may have in not having direct involvement in the work that they are paying for.
 Dropbox also keeps my computers in sync, which means if I am travelling to meetings or am away from the house I know I have access to all of my work files in the cloud on any device.